landonma/Data-Management-Templates-Project/Implementation_Template/Implementation_Template_Example.md

 Rationale: Data management takes time and effort.
 In order to not oversee any important data management action, it should be clear to all the members of the team who is responsible for each of them.

-##### Role definitions: **_[adapt the definition of each of the roles for the Project.
-These roles are defined so that this document will not need to be adapted every time that there are changes within the Project team.
-These definitions should reflect as accurately as possible the roles in the project.
-For example, if the project will have Postdocs but not technicians, rename the Researcher role to Postdoc.
-For example, if there are going to be two kinds of students (field students and lab students) that will have different data management roles, these should be outlined here.
-For example, if the project is going to have a data manager, outline the role here.]_**
+#### Role definitions:

-**Principal Investigator (PI):** leads the Project.
-It is usually designated by the funder.
-If there is no funder or the funder does not designate the principal investigator, it will be person providing leadership to the Project.
+**Principal Investigator (PI):** as designated by the funder.
+If there is no funder or the funder does not designate the principal investigator, it will be a faculty member.

-**Faculty Investigator:** they actively perform research on all or a part of the research Project.
-They may provide active mentorship to students.

-**Team member:** they contribute to the scientific development or execution of a study in a substantive, measurable way (research/postdoctoral fellows, technicians, associates and consultants).

-**Student:** member of the Project pursuing a degree.
-Undergraduate, master, PhD or others

-##### Responsibilities **_[adapt the definition of each of these responsibilities to the Project.
-Add more, or remove if necessary.
-Decide who (which role) is going to be responsible for each of these]_**
+Bethany Barnard is the PI and will coordinate with all of the separate parts.

+**Faculty Investigator:**
+Three OSU faculty members are assigned to three of the subprojects:
+Rogers, Rick is responsible for the Meteorological Data
+Singer, Sam is responsible for the Birds Census
+Williams, Wallace is responsible for the Water Quality Data

+Dunning, Diane is Parks and Recreation Department employee and is responsible for the Wetland Interviews dataset.

+**Team member:**
+Martha Marien is a technicians in the College of Earth, Ocean, and Atmospheric Sciences at OSU and will work on the meteorological dataset.
+Patrick Pullman is a Postdoc in the Department of Fisheries and Wildlife at OSU and will work on the bird survey dataset.

+**Student:**
+Five Oregon State University Students will be working on various projects.
+Arthur Chapman will work on the bird census.
+Cathy Thompson will work on the water quality data.
+Barbra Hubble and Henry Cortez will work on the wetlands survey.
+Julie Reynolds will work on the creation of the maps of the area.

+#### Responsibilities
+The responsibility below will be broken down by subproject.

+ Rogers, Rick is responsible for the Meteorological Data
+ Singer, Sam is responsible for the Birds Census
+ Williams, Wallace is responsible for the Water Quality Data
+ Dunning, Diane is responsible for the Wetland Interviews
+ Bethany Barnard is responsible for the Maps dataset

 **DMP Implementation:** responsible for ensuring Data Management Plan and the Internal Data Sharing Plan move from planning into implementation; ensure that any practices, responsibilities, policies outlined in the plan are followed; ensure that new members of the Project will receive data management training; responsible for maintaining the Data Management Plan and the Internal Data Sharing Plan up to date, and making sure that all members of the Project understand and are prepared to apply the changes.

- Responsibility of: **_[complete with one of the roles defined above]_**
+*Responsible Parties:* Bethany Barnard will make sure all the subprojects are coming together and abiding by the DMP
+!!
+Make some changes in definitions, change the below to emphases the PII data, give access to new members
 **Access control:** responsible for regulating access to data based on the roles of the authorized user, whether from the project or not.
 Access is the ability to perform a specific task, such as view, create, or modify a file.
 Responsible for granting access to data by members outside of the project when requested during the duration of the project.

-Responsibility of: **_[complete with one of the roles defined above]_**
+*Responsible Parties:* Rick Rogers will control access to the meteorological dataset, Sam Singer will control access to the bird survey, Wallace Williams will control access to the water quality dataset, and Diane Dunning will control access to the wetland interviews, Bethany Barnard will control access to the maps.

 **Protection of sensitive and protected data:** responsible for complying with applicable laws and regulations, institutional policies, and ethical principles governing the conduct of human subjects research, sensitive and protected data.

-Responsibility of: **_[complete with one of the roles defined above]_**
+*Responsible Parties:* Diane Dunning will protect the identifiable version of the wetlands survey dataset.
+The OSU IRB approved protocols are listed in the R drive in the admin folder.
+Questions about these protocols or the protection of sensitive data should be directed to Diane Dunning.
+The other datasets do not contain sensitive data that needs protecting.

-**Software creation and maintenance:** responsible for the creation, design, and installation of a software products (e.g. code writing) and maintenance of the system (software update, error correction, enhancement of existing features).
+**Software creation and maintenance:** responsible for the creation, design, and installation of a software products and maintenance of the system (software update, error correction, enhancement of existing features).

-Responsibility of: **_[complete with one of the roles defined above]_**
+*Responsible Parties:* Martha Marien will produce and maintain the software associated with the meteorological dataset.

 **Instrumentation maintenance:** responsible for conducting tasks related to instruments such as installation, calibration, testing, and performing maintenance of instrumentation equipment.

-Responsibility of: **_[complete with one of the roles defined above]_**
+*Responsible Parties:* Martha Marien will maintain weather station which collects the meteorological data.

-**Data collection/ data generation:** responsible for data collection and creation (research, locate, identify, and measure), data entry, information processing (transcribing and manipulation), data generation (prototyping, models, and database).
+**Data collection/ data generation:** responsible for data collection and creation, data entry, information processing, manipulation, and data generation.

-Responsibility of: **_[complete with one of the roles defined above]_**
+*Responsible Parties:* Martha Marien will make sure the meteorological data is generating from the station.
+Sam Singer will conduct the bird survey on the northern bank, Arthur Chapman will conduct the bird survey on southern bank.
+Patrick Pullman will collect water samples at sites 1-7 and Cathy Thompson will collect water samples at sites 8-17.
+Barbra Hubble will conduct all in person interviews about the use of the Brian Booth Wetlands.

-**Data organization:** responsible for maintaining the data in an organized data structure so that it is easy to find (i.e. folder structure, file naming conventions).
+**Data organization:** responsible for maintaining the data in an organized data structure so that it is easy to find by creating consistent and defined folder structure and naming conventions.
 Responsible for saving the data in the appropriate formats.

-Responsibility of: **_[complete with one of the roles defined above]_**
+*Responsible Parties:* Martha Marien will organize the meteorological data.
+Sam Singer will organize the bird survey.
+Patrick Pullman and Cathy Thompson are each responsible for their samples and Patrick Pullman is responsible for merging the data.
+Barbra Hubble will organizes the wetlands survey.

 **Metadata generation:** responsible for generating metadata (data description), documentation, using the metadata standards or templates specified in the Data Management Plan.

-Responsibility of: **_[complete with one of the roles defined above]_**
+*Responsible Parties:* There are different conventions depend on the specific dataset.
+The metadata standards for each dataset are defined below.

+*Meteorological Data:* All metadata will be recorded using a metadata standard in the field (EML Ecological Metadata Language).
+Martha Merien will be responsible for documenting the data in this format.

+*Bird Survey:* A plain text read me file documenting the spreadsheet will be created by Sam Singer and Arthur Chapman.
+Sam Singer will be responsible for the methods part, Arthur Chapman will be responsible for the rest (variable definitions, defining acronyms, etc).

+*Water Quality Data:* Data will be documented with a lab specific template found in the shared folder "R:\projects\BrBoMaster\WaterQ\Documents\Lab_standards.txt".
+Lab notebooks should follow all of the specifications for the lab.
+Patrick Pullman and Cathy Thompson will generate metadata for samples.

+*Wetlands Survey:* Documentation about the interviews, including consent forms, will be created and managed by Diane Dunning.

+*Maps Data:* Julie Reynolds will be responsible for documenting the maps using FSGC metadata standards.

 **Quality control:** responsible for performing quality assurance and quality control.
 It involves testing, reviewing, cleansing of data, calibration, correcting errors, data remediation, and documentation of quality control on the data points.

-Responsibility of: **_[complete with one of the roles defined above]_**
+*Responsible Parties:* Rick Rogers will manage the meteorological data, Sam Singer will manage the bird survey data, Patrick Pullman and Cathy Thompson will manage the water quality data, Barbra Hubble is responsible for the wetlands survey dataset, and the map data will be managed by Julie Reynolds.

 **Data analysis:** responsible of various activities related to data analysis such as examining, analyzing, sorting, aggregating, transforming, modeling, visualizing, validating, presenting, to answer research questions.

-Responsibility of: **_[complete with one of the roles defined above]_**
+*Responsible Parties:* Julie Reynolds will be responsible for the creation of the maps, Rick Rogers is responsible for the meteorological data analysis, Sam Singer and Arthur Chapman will work on the bird survey data, Patrick Pullman and Cathy Thompson will work on the water quality data, Barbra Hubble and Henry Cortez will work on the wetlands dataset.

-**Archiving and preservation:** responsible for assuring archiving and storage, preservation and access to data (and associated metadata) long term (e.g. in a repository, or managed internally).
+**Archiving and preservation:** responsible for assuring archiving and storage, preservation and access to data (and associated metadata) long term (e.g. in a repository or managed internally).

-Responsibility of: **_[complete with one of the roles defined above]_**

-##### *Role definitions:*
-*[adapt the definition of each of the roles for the Project.
-These roles are defined so that this document will not need to be adapted every time that there are changes within the Project team.
-These definitions should reflect as accurately as possible the roles in the project.
-For example, if the project will have Postdocs but not technicians, rename the Researcher role to Postdoc.
-For example, if there are going to be two kinds of students (field students and lab students) that will have different data management roles, these should be outlined here.
-For example, if the project is going to have a data manager, outline the role here.]*

-**Principal Investigator (PI):** leads the Project.
-It is usually designated by the funder.
-If there is no funder or the funder does not designate the principal investigator, it will be person providing leadership to the Project.

-**Faculty Investigator:** they actively perform research on all or a part of the research Project.
-They may provide active mentorship to students.

-**Team member:** they contribute to the scientific development or execution of a study in a substantive, measurable way (research/postdoctoral fellows, technicians, associates and consultants).

-**Student:** member of the Project pursuing a degree.
-Undergraduate, master, PhD or others
-%%
-##### *Responsibilities* **_[adapt the definition of each of these responsibilities to the Project.
-Add more, or remove if necessary.
-Decide who (which role) is going to be responsible for each of these]_**

-**DMP Implementation:** responsible for ensuring Data Management Plan and the Internal Data Sharing Plan move from planning into implementation; ensure that any practices, responsibilities, policies outlined in the plan are followed; ensure that new members of the Project will receive data management training; responsible for maintaining the Data Management Plan and the Internal Data Sharing Plan up to date, and making sure that all members of the Project understand and are prepared to apply the changes.

- Responsibility of: **_[complete with one of the roles defined above]_**

-**Protection of sensitive and protected data:** responsible for complying with applicable laws and regulations, institutional policies, and ethical principles governing the conduct of human subjects research, sensitive and protected data.

-Responsibility of: **_[complete with one of the roles defined above]_**

-**Instrumentation maintenance:** responsible for conducting tasks related to instruments such as installation, calibration, testing, and performing maintenance of instrumentation equipment.

-Responsibility of: **_[complete with one of the roles defined above]_**

-**Data collection/ data generation:** responsible for data collection and creation (research, locate, identify, and measure), data entry, information processing (transcribing and manipulation), data generation (prototyping, models, and database).

-Responsibility of: **_[complete with one of the roles defined above]_**
+*Responsible Parties:* Rick Rogers will preserve the various meteorological dataset versions, Sam Singer will preserve all of the bird survey data, Patrick Pullman will preserve the water quality data, Barbra Hubble will preserve the identified and de-identified wetlands surveys, Bethany Barnard will preserve the map data.